rrkas/learning-1-c-cpp/c/01-basics/03-datatypes/readme.md

 - Use `register` storage class for only those variables that are being used very often in a program.
 Reason is, there are very few CPU registers at our disposal and many of them might be busy doing something else.
 Make careful utilization of the scarce resources.
 A typical application of register storage class is loop counters, which get used a number of times in a program.
+It doesn't have an address.

 - Use `extern` storage class for only those variables that are being used by almost all the functions in the program.
 This would avoid unnecessary passing of these variables as arguments when making a function call.